lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * It is possible that some EAD items can be processed only after having successfully verified the EDHOC message, i.e., after a successful verification of the Signature_or_MAC field in EDHOC message_2 or message_3.

    For instance, an EAD item within the EAD_3 field of EDHOC message_3 might contain a Certificate Signing Request (CSR) {{RFC2986}}.
-Hence, such an EAD item can be processed only once the recipient peer has attained proof that the other peer possesses its private key.
+Hence, such an EAD item can be processed only once the recipient peer has attained proof that the other peer possesses its own private key.

 In order to conveniently handle such processing, the application can prepare in advance a "side-processor object" (SPO), which takes care of the operations above during the EDHOC execution.

 In particular, the application provides EDHOC with the SPO before starting an EDHOC execution, during which EDHOC will temporarily transfer control to the SPO at the right point in time, in order to perform the required side-processing of an incoming EDHOC message.

 Furthermore, the application has to instruct the SPO about how to prepare any EAD item such that: it has to be included in an outgoing EDHOC message; and it is independent of the processing of other EAD items included in incoming EDHOC messages.
-This includes, for instance, the preparation of padding EAD items.
+This includes, for instance, the preparation of padding EAD items (see {{Section 3.8.1 of RFC9528}}).

 At the right point in time during the processing of an incoming EDHOC message M at the peer P, EDHOC invokes the SPO and provides it with the following input: